top of page

 - Schools have much more purchasing power than an individual parent, so could the financial proposal for your school be the same either way?

-Duty of care Sample regulations:
+Duty of care and safeguarding Sample regulations:

 Europe